 Conducting a brain map requires special equipment as well as technical know-how and skill.
 Additionally, it takes a great deal of experience to interpret the findings and to be able to custom design protocols for each client based on those findings.
 Dr. Yonce has the experience and expertise needed to care for you and your family.

-At Asheville Brain Training, Dr. Yonce always performs a brain map before starting any brain training protocol.
+At Sensorium Neuro Wellness, Dr. Yonce always performs a brain map before starting any brain training protocol.
 The initial Brain Map is used in four ways:

 1- To see if brain training (neurofeedback) would be a good idea.

 2- If so, then we use it to develop a specific, individual protocol, and